San Miniato and the White Truffle: Tuscany’s Autumn Ritual

 The White Truffle of San Miniato (Tuber magnatum Pico) is one of the most prized varieties in the world — rare, aromatic, and impossibly delicate.

 It grows only in symbiosis with the roots of specific trees like oak and hazel, hidden deep in the clay-rich soils of the Pisan hills.
-Locals tell you it cannot be cultivated; it must be found, preferably by a well-trained dog and a patient truffle hunter.
+Locals will tell you it cannot be cultivated; it must be found, preferably by a well-trained dog and a patient truffle hunter.

 In 1954, a truffle weighing over 2.5 kilograms was discovered here and sent as a gift to U.S. President Dwight D. Eisenhower — a story still told with pride by San Miniato’s tartufai, the traditional truffle hunters.